kalsan/fotosort/README.md

 # Installing Fotosort

-Type `sudo pip install .` in order to install Fotosort system-wide (or `pip install --user .` to install it inside your user directory).
+Fotosort is available on PyPi.
+Type `sudo pip install fotosort` in order to install Fotosort system-wide (or `pip install --user fotosort` to install it inside your user directory).
+In case your main python version is python2, type `pip3` instead of `pip`.

 After creating the configuration file (see below), you can launch Fotosort by typing `fotosort` in the terminal.
 Make sure the path pip installs to is in your PATH variable.